About IDEA

 Grounded in research

-- Dramatically reduce polarization and deepen mutual respect and tolerance
+• Reduce polarization and deepen mutual respect